sierdzio/gibs/README.md

 Then you can select the feature next time you build your project, like this:

-    ibs main.cpp --tts-support
+    gibs main.cpp --tts-support

 Or unselect it using:

-    ibs main.cpp --no-tts-support
+    gibs main.cpp --no-tts-support

 # Recommendations

-It's best to put ibs commands early in .cpp or .h file, so that they can be parsed before the rest of includes.
+It's best to put gibs commands early in .cpp or .h file, so that they can be parsed before the rest of includes.
 Otherwise it may happen that you define include folder after it was needed.